CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 You can configure a PTP interface on the switch to be a unicast client or a unicast server.

 To configure a PTP interface to be the unicast *client*:
-- Configure the unicast master:
+- Configure the unicast master table.
+You must configure at least one unicast master table on the switch.
+If you configure more than one unicast master table, each table must have a unique ID.
-  - Set the unicast table ID and the unicast master address.
+  - Set the unicast table ID; a unique ID that identifies the unicast master table.
+  - Set the unicast master address.
 You can set more than one unicast master address, which can be an IPv4, IPv6, or MAC address.
   - Set the IP address for peer delay requests.
 You can set an IPv4 or IPv6 address.
   - Optional: Set the unicast master query interval, which is the mean interval between requests for announce messages.
 Specify this value as a power of two in seconds.
 You can specify a value between `-3` and `4`.
 The default value is `-0` (2 power).
 - On the PTP interface:
-  - Set the table index of the unicast master table you want to use.
+  - Set the table ID of the unicast master table you want to use.
   - Set the unicast service mode to `client`.
   - Optional: Set the unicast request duration; the service time in seconds requested during discovery.
 The default value is 300 seconds.